How to Promote B2B Business Through Email Marketing

-That is why you need to write short but meaningful pre-header text to entice and engage your recipients.
+That is why you need to write short but the meaningful pre-header text to entice and engage your recipients.

 This is your first chance to engage a customer.
 Make sure you do it right.

 Many marketers neglect this space since they believe that recipients don’t look at it.

 However, that is entirely wrong.
 Besides the sender’s name, that is the first thing they see.

 Your pre-header text needs to complement or supplement the subject line; it needs to add info and thus grab the reader’s attention more easily.

 However, don’t push it too much.

 Some businesses often write a pre-header that is too good to be true.
 In other words, it is quite catchy, but the info isn’t accurate.
 It would be best if you never did that.

 Writing misleading subject lines, pre-header, and content, in general, can only tarnish your reputation.

 3 – Build a long list of subscribers